Sadbhavcodes/ride-sharing-backend/docs/gateway-arch-refactor-blackbox-report.md

-# Blackbox Change Report — Gateway Architecture Refactor
+# Blackbox Change Report â€” Gateway Architecture Refactor

 > **Purpose:** Full forensic record of changes made in this session.
 > Used for deployment post-mortems, debugging, and audit trails.